-This paper examines the legal and historical context in which firms were organized in Japan from 1896 when the Civil Code was enacted and comprehensive records began to be collected.
-It poses two questions.
-First, what type of business organizational form was used most heavily?
-Second, to what extent were organizational forms associated with performance differences?
-While Guinnane et al., (2007) and a number of other studies have addressed the first question in specific country contexts, lack of data has precluded progress on the second question.
-This is an important omission because evaluating the performance of enterprises by their organizational form permits much broader conjectures to be made concerning the relationship between the structure of enterprise and economic progress.
-For example, Owen (1991) argues that economic growth was constrained in the Russian Empire by especially restrictive corporate laws and bureaucratic regulation, while Kuran (2005) maintains that an aversion to the corporation in Islamic law held back the development of the Ottoman Empire.
+This article studies the adoption and performance of business organizational forms in Japan during the late nineteenth and early twentieth centuries.
+While adoption has been studied extensively in a number of country contexts, lack of data has precluded performance assessments.
+This is an important omission because evaluating the performance of

+The Journal of Economic History, Vol. 75, No. 2 (June 2015). © The Economic History Association.
+All rights reserved. doi: 10.1017/S0022050715000649 enterprises by their organizational form permits much broader conjectures to be made concerning the relationship between the structure of enterprise and economic progress.
+For example, Thomas Owen (1991) argues that economic growth was constrained in the Russian Empire by especially restrictive corporate laws and bureaucratic regulation, while Timur Kuran (2005) maintains that an aversion to the corporation in Islamic law held back the development of the Ottoman Empire.